Skip to Content

 Yes!
 We’ve done it many times.
 For faster hot water recovery (for example, when people are taking back-to-back showers), you can use propane gas and electricity simultaneously.
 It’s handy for quickly heating a tank of water when you arrive at your campsite and want a fast shower.

-This will speed up the heating of the water, but keep in mind that in order to utilize the electric side, you’ll, of course, need shore power or a generator.
+This will speed up the heating of the water, but keep in mind that in order to utilize the electric side, you’ll need 120V AC shore power or a generator.

 How Long Should an RV Water Heater Last?